+Our existing working capital will not be sufficient to meet our needs and we may not be able to obtain adequate additional financing necessary to meet our working capital requirements.
 We will need substantial additional funding to conduct our research and product development activities and, if approved by the FDA or corresponding foreign regulatory authorities, to manufacture and market the products currently under development and any other products that we may develop in the future.
-Our existing working capital will not be sufficient to meet our needs.
 We intend to seek to raise further funds through collaborative ventures entered into with potential corporate partners and additional debt or equity financings.
-We cannot provide assurance that any such arrangements can be obtained.
+We cannot provide assurance that these types of arrangements can be obtained.
 We have not entered into arrangements to obtain any additional financing.
-We may not be able to obtain adequate additional financing on acceptable terms, if at all.
-Any additional financing could not result in significant dilution of stockholders' interests.
-If we fail to enter into collaborative ventures or to receive additional funding, our research and development operations would be materially adversely affected.
+Any additional financing could be on unattractive terms or result in significant dilution of stockholders' interests.
+If we fail to enter into collaborative ventures or to receive additional funding, we would have to scale back or discontinue our research and development operations.
 Furthermore, we could ultimately cease to qualify for listing of our securities on the Nasdaq SmallCap Market.
-See page 11 "Possible Delisting From Nasdaq SmallCap Market; Market Illiquidity."
+See "Possible Delisting From Nasdaq SmallCap Market; Market Illiquidity."
 If additional financing is not available, we will be required to modify our business development plans or reduce or cease certain or all of our operations.